 Revista médico científica

 <p>La <strong>Revista médico científica</strong> es una <strong>organización estudiantil</strong> que desde su fundación ha tenido como objetivo <strong>potenciar el campo de la publicación</strong> en Panamá.
 En ella participan estudiantes de medicina y profesionales de distintas áreas del campo biomédico. <br /><br />Nuestra revista existe gracias al trabajo en conjunto que han realizado, por más de <strong>40</strong> <strong>años</strong>, los sucesivos comités editoriales, sus asesores permanentes, asesores especiales y benefactores.<br /><br />La <strong>Revista médico científica</strong> no cobra tasas por envíos de trabajos, ni tampoco cuotas por la publicación de sus artículos.<br /><br />Las obras se publican como una licencia <em>Creative Commons Reconocimiento-NoComercial-SinObraDerivada 4.0</em>.
-Se pueden copiar, usar, difundir, transmitir y exponer públicamente, siempre que se cite la autoría, la URL/DOI, la revista y no se usen para fines comerciales.</p> <p>Categorías: Ciencias médicas</p>Universidad de Panamáes-ESRevista médico científica1608-3849THE USE OF SOCIAL-NETWORKING SITES FOR MEDICAL EDUCATION
+Se pueden copiar, usar, difundir, transmitir y exponer públicamente, siempre que se cite la autoría, la URL/DOI, la revista y no se usen para fines comerciales.</p> <p>Categorías: Ciencias médicas</p>Universidad de Panamáes-ESRevista médico científica1608-3849Prescription of non-pharmacological treatment for the management of chronic pain in primary care

 Copyright (c) 2025 Revista médico científica